Blogs

 4. Provide reassurance and backup

 Where a buddy physically accompanies a colleague during their shift, a worker may feel more relaxed and reassured that they’ll have some backup should something happen.
 This can work well for security guards, paramedics, and police, for example.
-However, this can mean that a worker lowers their guard, making them more vulnerable (see below).
+However, relying solely on a buddy system may create a false sense of security, as discussed below.

 Disadvantages of a buddy system